DheerajRay-01/IndusAI-Python-Task1/README.md

-# Python Development Internship Assignment Repository
+# IndusAi Python Internship Task-1 Repository

-Welcome to the Python development internship assignment repository for IndusAI Solutions.
+Welcome to the Python Internship Task-1 repository for IndusAI Solutions.
 This repository contains several Python projects completed as part of the internship assignment.

 ## Projects Overview